Chroma-Palette/chroma-palette/README.md

 ## Usage

 1. Navigate to any webpage
-2. Click the Chromatic icon in your Chrome toolbar
+2. Click the Chroma Palette 🎨 icon in your Chrome toolbar
 3. Click "Extract Palette" to analyze the visible area
 4. Click on any color swatch to copy its hex code